andbass/rlisp/README.md

   })
 ```

-Its very simple right now.
-I have some ideas of things to do, like adding OOP of some kind might be fun.
+It's very simple right now.
+I have some ideas of things to do, adding OOP of some kind might be fun.